-I’d never really considered that proceed could ever be used incorrectly to mean precede—until I saw it on a job application—for a university—a major university that prides itself on being highly discriminating in its admission of students because it bases such admission on the highest scholastic standards.
-Oh no they didn’t……………Oh, yes, they did.
+I’d never really considered that proceed could ever be used incorrectly to mean precede—until I saw it on a job application—for a university—a major university that prides itself on admitting only those students with the highest scholastic records.

 The application required the applicant to give his employment history for the proceeding seven years.
-I, of course, did a double-take.
 Proceeding seven years?
-I pondered.

 Proceeding means what will come after the present; preceding means what has come before the present.
-What the application should have asked for was the employment history for the preceding seven years—and it did—after my trusty red pen and I got finished with it.
+What the application should have asked for was the employment history for the preceding seven years, the seven years before now—and it did—after my trusty red pen and I got finished with it.